LENNOX COMMUNITY GARDENS

 Being a cross between a Jackfruit and the lesser known Chempedak this fruit should display some characteristics of both fruit.
 Chempedak is easier to peel than Jackfruit and has a strong odour (not unlike Durian) which can be challenging to the Western palate (loved in many Asian countries) but is difficult to grow this far south.
 Jackfruit is more cold hardy so the hybrid gives us the opportunity to experience something close to a true Chempedak.

-Can be eaten fresh, or used in desserts, e.g. ice cream.
+Can be eaten fresh (when ripe it will have a pungent smell), or used in desserts, e.g. ice cream.
 Young, unripe green jackfruit and leaf shoots can be cooked as a vegetable, or used in soups, curries, noodles or salads; young male flowers can be eaten mixed with chillies, sugar, salt etc; the seeds can be eaten cooked, roasted, or fried.

 Native to Malaysia, Bangladesh & India.